aloishockenschlohe/dpm86_power_supply/README.md

 ## Be aware!

 1. The power supply has to be set to "simple protocol".
 Please check the manual.
-2. If you are still using the bash version: You have to place the file 'basic_functions' in the same directory.
-3. Check the variable 'tty' and choose the right ttyUSB-device.
+2. Check the variable 'tty' and choose the right ttyUSB-device.
-4. Be sure that there is no potential difference between the power supply and the controlling device (correctly spoken: betwen the power supply and the USB-RS485 adapter).
+3. Be sure that there is no potential difference between the power supply and the controlling device (correctly spoken: betwen the power supply and the USB-RS485 adapter).
 Otherwise the signal transmission is damn error-prone, which becomes noticeable e.g. by strange characters in the transmission (or no transmission at all).
 Connect both to the same ground.
-5. The kernel module "ch341" included in the mainstream kernel is rather buggy.
+4. The kernel module "ch341" included in the mainstream kernel is rather buggy.
 After a while a error message shows up ("serial.serialutil.SerialException: [Errno 12] could not open port /dev/ttyUSB0: [Errno 12] Cannot allocate memory: '/dev/ttyUS0'") and the serial port isn't reachable anymore.
-At the moment an alernative kernel module is tested (see https://github.com/WCHSoftGroup/ch341ser_linux).
+At the moment an alernative kernel module is being tested (see https://github.com/WCHSoftGroup/ch341ser_linux).
 Press your thumbs!
-6. This script comes along with no warranty at all.
+5. This script comes along with no warranty at all.
 You have been warned.
-7. Have fun.
+6. Have fun.